christianparpart/old_flow/README.md

 - *D*: second operand (alternative)
 - *C*: third operand (illegal if *D* is used)

+Operands can be:

+- immediate literal values
+- integer constants (immediate offset into the constant array)
+- string constants (immediate offset into the constant array)
+- registers (immediate offset into the register array)
+- program offsets (immeidate offset into the program's instruction array)

 Instructions are represented as follows:

     32  24  16  8    0